 This well-researched scholarly book makes the case for women in ministry, by explaining what the Bible says of women, their service to God, and their leadership.
-It covers creation and the fall, leading ladies in both the Old and New Testament, the cultures of Bible times as a backdrop for the message, women in the ministry of Jesus, and passages often used to silence women.
+It covers the creation and the fall, leading ladies in both the Old and New Testament, the cultures of Bible times as a backdrop for the message, women in the ministry of Jesus, and passages often used to silence women.
 Although I have been an egalitarian blogger and researcher since 2010, this book taught even me a few things.

 For example, I did not know Isaiah’s wife was called a prophetess (Isa 8:3, although some translations translate it differently), or an extra-biblical reason to believe there were women among the seventy(-two) disciples sent out in Luk 10:1-17.
-Nor did I know some scholars talk of a growing sexual liberty among a certain class of Roman women at about the time the New Testament letters were written, which may have affected the commands in 1 Timothy.
+Nor did I know some scholars talk of growing sexual liberty among a certain class of Roman women at about the time the New Testament letters were written, which may have affected the commands in 1 Timothy.

 As a non-theologian, there was a time or two when I had to look up something (for example, making sure what the Mishnah was – he uses it as an example of what the surrounding cultures thought of women).
-But all in all, I found the book very accessable, and making a good, logical case for women in all areas of ministry.
+But all in all, I found the book very accessible and making a good, logical case for women in all areas of ministry.

 I first thought that Garrett should perhaps get another cover picture.
 The Lindsay Lohan look-alike, her lips closed on the front of a book named “Unsilenced”, did not, IMO, add to the message of the book.
-I thought perhaps a woman preaching (arms outstretched, mouth speaking, enthusiasm on her face…), or a woman pulling tape off her mouth, would have been more effective.
+I thought perhaps a woman preaching (arms outstretched, her mouth speaking, enthusiasm on her face…), or a woman pulling tape off her mouth, would have been more effective.
 But since then I found out something that would have fitted well on a page all alone, right before the book’s start:

 The woman on the cover is my daughter.
 I chose her to make a statement.
 I want a world where she is free to use all of her gifts in the church. – Alan Garrett

-I pray that God would use this book greatly, and that women everywhere will be able and welcome to use their gifts fully in the church.
+I pray that God would use this book greatly and that women everywhere will be able and welcome to use their gifts fully in the church.